samsrabin/landsymm-lpjg/README.md

 These LPJ-GUESS crops need to be somehow chosen between or combined before sending the outputs to PLUM.
 For now, this is a manual process using the script `general_tasks/get_max_oilsug.m`, which contains more details and instructions.

+## "Remap" land use, crop fraction, and fertilizer datasets to LandSyMM types

+`remap.m` allows you to produce datasets for use in LPJ-GUESS:

+- `file_lu`:  Based on LUH2 or HILDA+
+- `file_lucrop`: Based on MIRCA2000
+- `file_nfert`: Based on the AgGRID fertilizer dataset

+You can define new crop lists in `get_remapv2_keys.m` and some other functions; see that file for instructions.

+## PLUM harmonization

+Before PLUM outputs are used in LPJ-GUESS, they should be harmonized with historical land use data to avoid jumps at the historical-future transition.
+This is accomplished in two steps:

+1. `PLUMharm.m` harmonizes the future-period PLUM outputs with historical-period land use files that were produced with `remap.m` (see above).
+2. `PLUMharm2LPJG.m` converts the files produced by `PLUMharm.m` into a format usable by LPJ-GUESS.

+Optionally, `PLUMharmFigs.m` can be used to produce figures showing the results of the harmonization process.

+The mentioned scripts contain instructions on their use.